BartMassey/advent-of-code-2020/README.md

 ## Organization

-The solutions will be in directories named `day01` through `day25`.
-For each solution, I will include cleaned-up Rust code.
+The solutions are in directories named `day01` through `day19`.
+For each solution, I include cleaned-up Rust code.
 There is a `README.md` in every problem directory containing algorithm descriptions, comments and usage instructions.
-I have also included the problem descriptions (`part1.md` and `part2.md`) and my specific `input.txt` for posterity.
+I used to included the problem descriptions and my specific `input.txt`, but apparently the authors of AoC don't want me to do that.

 The solutions load library code from the included `libaoc` crate.
 See its documentation for details.